CaribThemes/grav-theme-pricklypear/README.md

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/themes`) will remain intact.

 ## Setup
-If you want to set Saba as the default theme, you can do so by following these steps:
+If you want to set PricklyPear as the default theme, you can do so by following these steps:

 * Navigate to `/your/site/grav/user/config`.
 * Open the **system.yaml** file.